firmoholanda/ruby-twitter-bot/readme.md

 ## 🔨 instructions

-this is the instruction to download and run this bot:
+the instructions are as follows to download and run this bot:

 usage:
 - to run the game make sure to give execute permission to the twitter_bot.rb